bobby-rust/EldenForge/README.md

 ## TODO
 - Add option to combine weapons, staves, and seals + only generate incants IF a seal was rolled + only generate sorcs IF a staff was rolled
+- Attempt to ensure compatibility between items such as ashes of war and weapons
 - Get most recent update data

 ## Future Roadmap